Busan’s Best Seafood Restaurants: Where Locals Actually Eat

 How to Actually Do This

-Ordering is straightforward.
-Point at what you want, or say the Korean name.
-Snow crab comes grilled or raw; grilled is the default unless you specify otherwise.
-Clam restaurants typically charge by weight or by the plate.
-Expect to spend 40,000-80,000 KRW ($30-60 USD) per person at the higher-end spots, less at the casual grilled clam places.
+Ordering’s simple.
+Point or say the Korean name.
+Snow crab usually comes grilled unless you ask for raw.
+Clam spots charge by weight or plate.
+Budget 40,000-80,000 KRW ($30-60) per person at top spots, less for casual clam joints.

 Add This to Your List